 (Note: as of 5/14/2010 the rap anchors at the top of the 3rd pitch curved finger crack are in need of some work.
 One bolt looks decent, the other just has a very loose bolt w/out hanger.
 I moved a screw link from the old rusted out 1/8 inch bolt and attempted to equalize the loose bolt w/ it and a nut.
 Definitely not ideal.)

-This climb is so good!
+This climb is very good!
 Every pitch is unique and of high quality.
 We linked pitches 1 and 2 and pitches 3 and 4,which is easy with double ropes - this allows you to do the whole climb in 3 pitches.
-The last pitch Crescent Moon variation is awesome, and my favorite pitch of the whole climb, even though it is technically the last pitch of Claustrophobia.
-It involves an awesome well protected thin slab traverse to an amazing finger to hand crack -- it is beautiful up there!
+The last pitch Crescent Moon variation is really nice, even though it is technically the last pitch of Claustrophobia.
+It involves a well protected thin slab traverse to an amazing finger to hand crack -- it is beautiful up there!
 Yes, squeeze chimneys are fun to watch your friends suffer on, but doing the Crescent Moon pitch completes the climb with sustained, beautiful, and enjoyable climbing on all pitches in my opinion.

 |By E thatcher|